scottbez1/splitflap/README.md

 The `generate_2d.py` script interacts with the `projection_renderer` module by first using it to determine the number of subcomponents to render, then runs OpenSCAD to export each component to an SVG file.
 It does some post-processing on the SVG output (notably adds "mm" to the document dimensions), and then combines all components into the single `combined.svg` output.

+Once the `combined.svg` file is generated, you'll want to remove a couple redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
+In Inkscape, select the "Edit paths by nodes" tool and select an edge to delete - the endpoints should turn blue.
+Then click "Delete segment between two non-endpoint nodes", and repeat this for all other redundant cut lines.

 #### Animated gif ####
 The design can be rendered to a rotating 3d animated gif (seen above) by running `generate_gif.py`, which outputs to `build/animation/animation.gif`